gryroach/Django_Parser_URL/README.md

 ## Description

-The service accepts the URL as a get request parameter.
+The service accepts the URL by POST request.
 After that, all valid links of the page are parsed.
 The resulting links are used as a search parameter in the domain database open API.
 Information about the received domains is recorded in the PostreSQL database in accordance with the URL.